RoyzerM/FFA-Hash/README.md

 # Guide

-1. Open "Packages.py" to ensure you have the required modules installed.

-2. "Packages.py" automatically opens "Hash.exe" as a follow up to downloading the packages.
+1. Open "Hash.exe".

-3. Input an ASCII string you desire to be hashed!
+2. Input an ASCII string you desire to be hashed!

 # Notes